elizavetasemenova/prob-epi/README.md

 }
 ```

+## Conda environment

-To run the code examples from the course, the recommended environemnt can be created as follows:
+To run the code examples from the course, the recommended Conda environemnt can be created as follows:

 ```
 conda create -n aims python=3.9